 An entire song is usually mixed at once, not each individual instrument or element of the mix one by one.
 Treating a mix as a whole leads to a much more cohesive final product.
 Listening in a context is the key to creating a successful mix.
 Of course, if something needs fixing later on, then the mix engineer can just go back and fix it.
 In the world of digital mixing, everything is non-destructible.

 Balancing is the blending of levels between different instruments.
 For example, how loud are the vocals in comparison to the guitars.
-Mix engineers will start by creating a "static mix" which is just strictly balancing levels.
+A mixing engineer will start by creating a "static mix" which is just strictly balancing levels.
 This needs to be done first as it sets the foundation for the following steps.

 When audio is played, the sound that bounces off of walls and objects will be different.
 Audio engineers use panning techniques in order for listeners to hear a more realistic representation of what they would actually hear if present at an event.
 The end result creates separation between instruments and their placement in a recording.